 Da Vinci's scythed chariot was perhaps a throwback inspired by antique machines.
-Leonardo suggested raising the scythes when traveling through the ranks of men, so that no one on your side will be injured!
+Leonardo suggested raising the scythes when travelling through the ranks of men so that no one on your side will be injured!

 Firearms in renaissance times were inaccurate and suffered from a slow rate of fire.
 Leonardo, in his design for a multi-barrelled cannon of 1481, sought to overcome the slow rate of fire.

-The three racks of barrels allowed the re-loading of one rack while another was being fired and could maintained continuous fire power.
-The 'fan type' gun with it's array of horizontal barrels allowed for a wide scattering of shot.
+The three racks of barrels allowed the re-loading of one rack while another was being fired and could maintain continuous firepower.
+The 'fan type' gun with its array of horizontal barrels allowed for a wide scattering of shot.

 Guns with array of horizontal barrels and gun with three racks of barrels. c1481. (s)

 Leonardo designed a huge crossbow,(his ballista), and it was truly huge (86 feet long).
 The weapon boasted a worm and gear mechanism to draw the bowstring and was mounted on canted wheels providing a stable base on the rough ground.
 Two alternate firing mechanisms allowed the bow to release by a hammer blow or by lever action.